Illuminated by Water

 This book both articulates the lure of the river and the endless desire to return to it, and illuminates a passion that has shaped the way so many see and think about the natural world.

-Pre-order from UK
+Order from UK

-Pre-order from North America
+Order from North America

 "Malachy Tallack writes as deftly as he casts a fly.
 This book is illuminated by water, but also by philosophy, experience and a profound sympathy for the natural world.
 A delight" LUKE JENNINGS, author of the Killing Eve novels